Puja Services and Offerings

 • Offering to the ordained

-• Offering to the ordained in retreat
+• Offering to retreat practitioners

-• Offering for the temple hospital
+• Offering for the hospital

-The temple hospital serves as the go-to clinic for all monks, nuns as well as locals from the region.
+Our hospital serves as the go-to clinic for all monks, nuns as well as locals from the region.
 An offering is made on your or your loved one’s behalf, creating an auspicious connection.

-• Offering for construction, maintenance and renovation of the temple
+• Offering for construction, maintenance and renovation

 • For the production of Mani stones